ksu-is/CalcGUI-2.0/RoadMap.md

 - [x] Add new mathematic functions incuding logarithms, square roots/square of X, and remaining circular functions
 - [X] Overhaul UI to appear in multiple different colors and spacing to create a slimmer design
 - [] Test that each function works in multiple different scenarios including using multiple in one line

+## Sprint 3 (Presentation):
-- [] Record gif of CalcGUI 2.0 in action demonstrating that new functionality works
+- [] Record gif of CalcGUI 2.0 in action demonstrating that new functionality works #Adjusted this over as it's a visual aid and coincides with the third task in Sprint 2